 The fact that some of the alcohol remains could be of significant concern to recovering alcoholics, some parents, and others who have ethical or religious reasons for avoiding alcohol.

 Baileys Coffee Creamer (Irish Cream) is the perfect non-alcoholic substitute for this recipe!

 Baileys French Toast

-This Baileys French toast is really great for bringing along to a breakfast potluck as well!
+This Baileys French Toast Casserole is the perfect St. Patrick’s day breakfast or brunch dish for a potluck.
+(Non-alcoholic substitute included.)
 I brought it to a work breakfast potluck and it was well-loved!

 So, if you’re looking for an easy, fun and delicious St. Patrick’s Day breakfast or brunch recipe, give this a Baileys overnight french toast casserole a try!

 If you love Baileys Irish Cream, check out these 10 Baileys Irish Cream Desserts you need in your life!

 - 1 loaf Irish soda bread or thick french bread

 - 1/2 cup Baileys Irish Cream *substitute Baileys coffee creamer Irish Cream (non-alcoholic)